Cyfrin/moccasin/docs/source/core_concepts/nicknamed_contracts.rst

     [project]
     src = "contracts"

-    [networks.mainnet-fork]
+    [networks.mainnet]
     url = "https://ethereum-rpc.publicnode.com"
     chain_id = 1
     fork = true

     # Look here!
 We have a named contract named "usdc"
-    [networks.mainnet-fork.contracts]
+    [networks.mainnet.contracts]
     usdc = { address = "0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48"}

-The `NamedContract` in this case, is `usdc`.
+The `NicknamedContract` in this case, is `usdc`.
 And it's this named contract that we can access our scripts!

 .. code-block:: python